DocsDeployment & Installation > On-Prem Deployment & Installation

 Users and administrators of vuSmartMaps

-vuSmartMaps Server
+vuSmartMaps VMs

 TCP

-vuSmartMaps Installation, Launch and configuration
+vuSmartMaps Installation, Launch, and configuration

-Data Source specific Access Requirements for telemetry collection
+Data Source specific Access Requirements for telemetry collection.

 SNo.